nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

 ## Goal Structuring Notation and Assurance Cases:

 The purpose of this document is construct five assurance claims regarding the security aspects of the Samba file server, which is our open source projetc of choice.
-Assurance claims are "reasoned and compelling arguments, which are supported by a body ofevidence, that a system, seervice or organization will operate as intended for a defined application in a defined environment."<sup>1</sup>
+Assurance claims are: ** "reasoned and compelling arguments, which are supported by a body ofevidence, that a system, seervice or organization will operate as intended for a defined application in a defined environment." ** <sup>1</sup>

 ### Description of the use case scenario: